 Over the past ten years I have published and taught in the areas of environmental sociology, gender and environment, race and environment, climate change, sociology of culture, social movements and sociology of emotions.
 I currently have two active areas of research 1) work on the social organization of denial (especially regarding climate change), and 2) environmental justice work with Native American Tribes on the Klamath River.
 Both these areas of scholarship have been nationally recognized through the award of research grants, speaking invitations, and coverage of my research by high profile media outlets including the Washington Post, National Geographic, British Broadcasting System, and National Public Radio.
-My book Living in Denial: Climate Change, Emotions and Everyday Life is just out with MIT Press in the Spring of 2011
+My book Living in Denial: Climate Change, Emotions and Everyday Life came out with MIT Press in the Spring of 2011.

 Selected Books and Book Chapters

 Norgaard, Kari Marie Living in Denial: Climate Change, Emotions and Everyday Life MIT Press, 2011

 Norgaard, Kari Marie 2011.
 “The Social Organization of Climate Denial: Emotions, Culture and Political Economy” in The Oxford Handbook of Climate Change and Society edited by John Dryzek, Richard Norgaard and David Schlosberg, Oxford University Press.

 Norgaard, Kari Marie, Ron Reed and Carolina Van Horn, 2011.
 “Institutional Racism, Hunger and Nutritional Justice on the Klamath” in Allison Hope Alkon and Julian Agyerman editors, Cultivating Food Justice: Race, Class and Sustainability, MIT Press.